Sue Carson Saddles Blog

 Cold weather should not freeze your riding ambitions.
 At Sue Carson Saddles, we believe that with the right preparation winter riding can be productive and enjoyable.

-by Sue Carson 19 January 2025
+19 January 2025

 From a full hysterectomy on 20th November 2024 to returning competing in just eight weeks and becoming Reserve Regional Advanced Medium Gold Freestyle Champions.